Albert Huybrechts: Life

-In 1920 his father died, leaving the 21-year-old Albert a "small inheritance."
-He won a prize for fugue with Joseph Jongen in 1922, and in 1926 his First String Quartet (1924) took first prize at the Frost-Coolidge Music Festival in Ojai, California.
-A few days later his Sonata for violin and piano (1925) won the prestigious Elizabeth Sprague Coolidge award.
+In 1920, Huybrechts' father died; he left the composer a small inheritance.
+He won a prize for fugue with Jongen in 1922, and in 1926 his String Quartet No. 1 won first prize at the Frost-Coolidge Music Festival in Ojai, California.
+A few days later, his Violin Sonata won the Elizabeth Sprague Coolidge award.

-Unfortunately, with his inheritance invested in the stock market, the Wall Street crash of 1929 wiped him out, and a thwarted love affair in the 1930s further diminished his strength.
-At professor Jean Absil's recommendation, in January 1938 Huybrechts was appointed as a junior lecturer in harmony at the Royal Conservatory of Brussels, but barely a month later, on 21 February 1938, he died unexpectedly of kidney failure aged 39.
+The Wall Street crash of 1929 depleted Huybrechts' inheritance; a thwarted love affair in the 1930s added further stress.
+In January 1938, at Jean Absil's recommendation, Huybrechts was appointed as a junior lecturer in harmony at the Royal Conservatory of Brussels.
+On 21 February, he died unexpectedly of kidney failure.